5 Surprising Symptoms of Financial Stress (And 5 Helpful Solutions)

 Monthly debt payments and high interest rates eat up space in employee budgets, making it difficult to save money.
 However, employers can step up to help employees manage their debt and make room in their budgets to cover surprise expenses.

 Grants, loans and security deposits, along with homeownership education and counseling, can also help employees with mortgage loan support.
-Debt consolidation resources can also help simplify the debt repayment process so employees can quicken their debt payoff by merging the separate payments into a single monthly payment.
+Debt consolidation resources can also help simplify the debt repayment process.
+Employees can quicken their debt payoff by merging the separate payments into a single monthly payment.
 This may also allow employees to pay an interest rate less than the average interest rates of their multiple debts.

 5. Facilitate payroll deductions and on-demand pay to help save money.

-78% of Americans live paycheck to paycheck, a 6% increase from the previous year, according to a 2023 survey conducted by Payroll.org.
-These numbers underscore the urgent need for employers to take steps to support their employees’ ability to save money.
+78% of Americans live paycheck to paycheck, which is a 6% increase from the previous year, according to a 2023 survey conducted by Payroll.org.
+These numbers underscore the need for employers to take steps to support their employees.

-One way for employers to do this is by enforcing payroll deductions that allow workers to make after-tax contributions to a savings fund for emergencies or large upcoming expenses.
+One way for employers to do this is by enforcing after-tax payroll contributions to a savings fund.
 Because the process is fully automatic, it makes saving easy for employees—the earnings go straight from the payroll to this rainy day fund so people are not tempted to use the money from the accounts for everyday costs.

 On-demand pay is another way for employers to support employees financially.
 On-demand pay gives employees access to their pay as they earn it—employees can request a portion of their pay before the end of the pay period, which supports their short-term financial security, giving them the flexibility to cover bills and emergency expenses as they arise without sacrificing long-term financial stability, allowing them to establish a solid financial foundation.